UreekaBiz/pm-devtool/src/notebookEditor/API/editor/node/paragraph/README.md

 # Paragraph

-Contains the Paragraph Toolbar, as well as the plugins that relate to Paragraph-Logic.
+Contains the Paragraph Toolbar, as well as the Commands and Plugins that relate to Paragraph-Logic.